What kind of wine will you find at Live Wine?

 The vineyard we like is populated by infinitely small living beings inside and outside of it.

 Then it should have character and personality, it should have a soul that makes it alive and special.
 To obtain this we are persuaded that only the care and dedication of an artisan that uses neither selected yeasts nor the dozens of other legal additives available to modern oenology can guarantee it.

-The wine we like carries inside the skills and the personality of those who produce it.
+The wine we like carries inside the skills and personality of those who produce it.

-Last but not least, the wine should not have unreasonable quantities of added sulphites.
+Last but not least, the wine should not have undue amounts of added sulphites.